pchanho/info30005-pear/README.md

 		Parameters: id

 3)Frequently Asked Questions(FAQ)
-Allows users to read and query for frequently asked questions that we store in a database in case they need help.
+FAQ functionality allows users to read and query for frequently asked questions that we store in a database in case they need help.

-- All controllers within the FAQ functionality can be accessed via ../faq/<nameOfRouter> and then tested using relevant parameters
+- All controllers within the FAQ functionality can be accessed via ../faq <nameOfRouter> and then tested using relevant parameters
 - Note: all parameters require a key value pair

 CREATE